 For 70 years, UNICEF has looked after the children forced to live in some of the world's most dangerous places.
 When conflicts have destroyed children's homes, schools and the infrastructure they need to stay healthy and safe, UNICEF steps in to provide clean water, health care, nutrition, protection and learning opportunities.

-15,000 children under five die every day from preventable causes.
+An estimated 15,000 children under the age of 5 die every day from preventable causes.
 Meanwhile, 50 million displaced children are on the move today, creating serious health threats that can negatively impact their daily lives and their futures.

-UNICEF does whatever it takes to protect children’s health, employing tried and true interventions like immunization against diseases we can prevent to innovations like the drones being used to deliver medical supplies to rural Malawi.
-Last year, 65.7 million children received their DTP3/penta vaccines, protecting them from five life-threatening diseases — Diphtheria, Pertussis, Tetanus, Hepatitis B and Hib.
-41.3 million were vaccinated against measles.
+UNICEF does whatever it takes to protect children’s health, employing tried-and-true interventions like immunization against diseases we can prevent and innovations like the drones being used to deliver medical supplies to rural Malawi.
+Last year, 41.3 million children were vaccinated against measles and 65.7 million children received their DTP3 / penta vaccines, protecting them from five life-threatening diseases — diphtheria, pertussis, tetanus, hepatitis B and Hib.

 Giving to charities that manage child protection cases is one of the best ways to donate to children.
 535 million children — nearly 1 in 4 — live in countries affected by conflict or disaster, making them far more exposed to the threat of violence and psychological harm.
-But violations of children’s rights to protection don’t just occur in war zones or places hit by a natural disaster.
+But violations of a child's right to protection don’t just occur in war zones or places hit by a natural disaster.
 They occur in every country, cutting across ethnic and economic lines.